 Here is a list of subjects to pursue in Malaysia

 As a country, Malaysia isn’t that big, so there aren’t many places to put a big city.
 But, if you are interested in knowing, Kuala Lumpur is Malaysia’s biggest city and national capital.
 You’ll also find other, smaller cities, such as Melaka City, Kuantan, Ipoh, and Georgetown.
-Surely, travelling between them, you catch a glimpse of big city life, combined with small town life, all in a short day.
+Surely, travelling between them, you catch a glimpse of big city life, combined with small-town life, all in a short day.

 Malaysia has recently started building up their universities, combining different colleges, academies, and institutes together to make larger universities.
-At the same time, there are largely public universities, hugely backed and subsidised by the Malaysian government.
+At the same time, there are large public universities, hugely backed and subsidised by the Malaysian government.